 What is breast cancer?

 Breast cancer occurs when cells in the breast divide and grow out of control.
-Over time, the cells form a tumor that can be seen on a mammogram.
+Over time, the cells form a tumor that a mammogram may detect.

 Apart from skin cancer, breast cancer is the most common type of cancer in women in the United States.
 In fact, about one in eight U.S. women will develop invasive breast cancer at some point in life.